JoinCODED/Demo-Flutter-ListView/README.md

 # Movies List

 ## What is this demo?
   In this demo List of objects id coverd in Dart and ListView in Flutter.
+  You dont need a starting point in this demo.

 ## What are the objectives?
    The student must learn how to create a list of objects and view them in a Flutter app.

 ## Steps